garykac/shinjuku/README.md

 Each region contains 1 or more train stations and these stations have lines that identify potential connections to other stations.

-Some station names are highlighted with a background color which indicates that stores built there can be upgraded to a department store.
+Some station names are highlighted with a background color which indicates that stores built there are allowed to be upgraded to a department store.

 ### Cards